Ingalls, Oklahoma

 Ingalls is a census-designated place (CDP) in eastern Payne County, Oklahoma, about 9 miles east of Stillwater.
 The town was settled as a result of the "Unassigned Lands" land run in 1889, and had a post office from January 22, 1890, until October 31, 1907.
-It was named for Senator John J. Ingalls of Kansas.
-During the 1890s the population peaked at about 150, then began to decline.
+It was named for Senator John J. Ingalls of Kansas, who was instrumental in passing legislation to open the run.
+Around 1893, the population peaked at about 150, then began to decline by 1900.

+History

 Ingalls was a peaceful community that rarely ever had any commotion, until it became notable as the site of the Battle of Ingalls on September 1, 1893, which was a shootout between U.S. Marshals and the Doolin-Dalton gang.
-Three deputy marshals and two residents were killed, one of the residents being killed while shooting at the marshals.
-Several people were wounded, including two of the outlaws, and one outlaw was captured.
-A stone monument stands in Ingalls on the southeast corner of Ash and First (19th) Streets near the fire station, a short distance from where one of the deputies was shot.
+Because of this, many residents abandoned the site, claiming it would never live down its so-called reputation for harboring criminals.

+During the oil boom in Payne County, oil was discovered on March 12, 1920, by the Mul-Berry Oil Co. on a well just east of the town.
+Oil was struck at just 3,000 feet, and produced 50 to 100 barrels a day.
+By June, Ingalls was predicted to be a major producer of oil.
+This breathed new life into the town.